openedx/open-edx-proposals/oeps/oep-0017-bp-feature-toggles.rst

      - Date the toggle was last set/unset in the system; to easily find all unused toggles.
      - Derived from relational tables

+See `documentation`_ for specific details of embedding this information in source files.

 Testing
 -------